brian546/qwenRAG/README.md

 # QwenRAG

-This repository implements a Retrieval-Augmented Generation (RAG) system using the Qwen-2.5-instruct model from ollama.
+This repository implements a Retrieval-Augmented Generation (RAG) system using the Qwen-2.5-instruct model from ollama in Linux.
 The system integrates various vector store for retrieval and provides a StreamLit-based chatbot interface for interactive question answering based on HQ-small dataset.

 ## Set up environment
 To set up the required environment, first intall ollama from [ollama.com](https://ollama.com/).
 After that, install qwen2.5-instruct model by running: